How to Travel by Trains in Cambodia in 2024!

 In the near future (unless it’s already happened when you’re reading this), the train won’t terminate at Poi Pet but cross the border and continue inside Thailand instead.

 You will be able to clear Immigration without changing trains.
-Now, you have to get off the train, cross on foot, and take a different Thai train on the other side.
+This is for the future: now, you have to get off the train, cross on foot, and take a different Thai train on the other side.

 A train line from Phnom Penh to the Phnom Penh Airport is also in the making.
 Soon, soon.